Proudly made in the

 It’s also possible for visitors not staying at Club Med to buy a day or evening pass, which allows access to the resort’s activities and attractions.

 The Turks and Caicos Collection of all-inclusive resorts on Providenciales includes the Alexandra and Blue Haven Resort.
 An interesting facet of the Turks and Caicos Collection is guests staying at one of these two resorts has full access to the counterpart resort, including the onsite restaurants.
 There’s convenient and complimentary transport provided between the resorts as well.

 Ambergris Cay Resort, located on the remote and secluded island of Ambergris Cay and also part of the Turks and Caicos Collection, is likewise an all-inclusive property.
 Ambergris Cay is found on the remote south-eastern side of the Caicos archipelago, and offers a unique and laid-back, yet elegant character.
-The island is a reserve for many critically endangered endemic Turks and Caicos creatures and plants, including our rock iguana, the iconic Turks head cacti, our tiny and harmless miniature boas, and several smaller lizards and reptiles that are only found on a few islands on earth.
+The island is a reserve for many critically endangered, endemic, and native Turks and Caicos creatures and plants, including our rock iguana, the iconic Turks head cacti, our tiny and harmless miniature boas, and several smaller lizards and reptiles that are only found on a few islands on earth.